sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 Notes:

-Similar fields will be saved in PASSW_TABLE than in PASSWH_STATUS_TABLE in APPL_DB.\
+Similar fields will be saved in PASSW_TABLE in CONF_DB than in PASSWH_STATUS_TABLE in STATE_DB.\
-the main difference is that other applications read from APPL_DB, and not from CONF_DB according Sonic architecture.
-In addition, CONF_DB contain values requested by user, when APPL_DB contain the result values, meaning that if some option fail to set in the linux module the APPL_CONF will have the founded state of the option.
+The main difference is that CONF_DB contains values requested by the user, when STATE_DB contain the values after getting the status from kernel.
+So when user will use "show" cli commands most of them will get the answer from STATE_DB, instead to do a system call again.
+For example, if some configuration set by the user fail to be configured in the linux kernel the STATE_DB will have the actual status/(state) of the configuration, and CONF_DB will still have the user configuration value requested.

 ###  1.11. <a name='WarmbootandFastbootDesignImpact'></a>Warmboot and Fastboot Design Impact